What you see: Garlic deliciously infusing in oil.

 Botulism’s only silver lining is that it’s finicky.
 The bacteria needs non-acidic, oxygen-free conditions to thrive.
 So, while clostridium botulinum spores are part of our environment and undoubtably in some of our food, they don’t hurt us because as long as oxygen is present, they’re on lockdown and aren’t producing their trademark toxins.
 That is, of course, until you invite them to do so by dropping your garlic in some oil and leaving it at room temperature for more than a couple hours.
 Storing it in the fridge will slow the bacteria’s growth, but even then, after a few days, you should say goodbye.

 Despite its potency, garlic is a low-acid food, which clostridium botulinum thinks is great.
 Garlic also contains water, another plus in the bacteria’s book.
 Pour some oil over it and boom, you’ve also blocked all the oxygen in the air.
 Keep it at room temperature and you’ve created just the environment for clostridium botulinum to kick back and proliferate like mad.

 Cooked garlic requires care as well

 While garlic in oil is particularly worrisome given its odds of being stored at room temperature, garlic in any dish generally requires extra attention because of its botulism tendencies.
-Unfortunately, heat doesn't kill the spores, so you can't roast or sauté the botulism risk to oblivion.
+Unfortunately, heat doesn’t kill the spores, so you can’t roast or sauté the botulism risk to oblivion.
 But, heat does destroy the toxin itself—five minutes or longer at 185 Fahrenheit should do the job, according to the World Health Organization.
-So, logically, WHO notes, it's foods designed to be eaten at room temperature that are assembled in low-oxygen conditions that are most often the culprits in botulism poisoning.
+So, logically, WHO notes, foods designed to be eaten at room temperature that are assembled in low-oxygen conditions are most often the culprits in botulism poisoning.

 Commercial processors are required to acidify to cut botulism risk